 Different types of pink eye can come with slightly different symptoms, but in general, it’s important to talk with a doctor if you start to experience:

-- pink or red toned eyes
+- pink or red-toned eyes

-- a gritty feeling in the eyes
+- a gritty feeling in your eyes

 - abnormal amount of tears